 After finishing my bachelor’s degree in Economics, all I wanted to do was embark on my professional career as soon as possible.
 I was offered my first job in the finance industry, working for an audit company in Frankfurt.
 And in my day-to-day work, I soon noticed that every economic issue I dealt with also had some kind of legal component.
 Right from the start, I knew that I definitely wanted a master’s degree as well.
 But I had made a good start in my new job and didn’t want to lose momentum as I developed my career.
 So it became clear that my only option was to do a part-time master’s degree – ideally covering economic and legal subjects that were directly relevant to me and my career.
-As it turned out, Frankfurt School’s Master of Financial Law was precisely the right degree programme for me, because it satisfies all these criteria in full.
+As it turned out, Frankfurt School’s Master of Financial Law (renamed to Master of Banking und Capital Markets Law) was precisely the right degree programme for me, because it satisfies all these criteria in full.

 What sets the Master of Financial Law programme apart is the way it connects together legal and economic topics associated with finance.
 The Master of Financial Law curriculum covers all these subject areas, giving you a broad understanding of the relevant financial issues.
 Most of our lecturers have practical experience of the finance industry.
 So we didn’t just gain great insights into the theory, we also found out how to apply it in practice – in the real world.
 As well as our lecturers, we also got to know fellow students employed by a wide variety of companies, meaning we were also able to share and discuss our own professional impressions and experience.
 As far as I’m concerned, you won’t find another business school or degree programme covering this particular combination of subjects in such a balanced way.